- Sarah Philp, Director of Programmes, Art Fund

 Who should attend?

-Anyone with an interest in the future of our museums and galleries, including those who work in the cultural sector, as well as local authority Heads of Culture, Arts & Heritage Managers and Museum Development Managers.
+Anyone with an interest in the future of our museums and galleries, including those who work in the cultural sector, directors of museums, museum curators, museum developers, trustees, head of programmes, chief executives, cultural regeneration managers, as well as local authority heads of culture, arts & heritage.

 The event is CPD certified.
 A certificate is available after the event.